hellofresh/kangal/docs/jmeter/writing-tests.md

 ![dataset_config dmg](images/dataset_config.png){ height=500 }

 > **Important note!** In Kangal the path to the test data file is always the same **/testdata/testdata.csv**.
-Please specify this path in Filename field of your CSV Data Set Config.
+Please specify this path in the Filename field of your CSV Data Set Config.
 Otherwise, the test run by Kangal will not see the provided data.

 **The test data will be equally divided between the number of pods set on distributedPods parameter**